jama0228/inet_4031_adduser_script/README.md

 # INET4031 Add Users Script

 ## Program Description
 The INET4031 Add Users Script automates the process of adding multiple users and assigning them to groups on a Linux system.
-This script replaces the manual use of commands like `useradd`, `passwd`, and `usermod`, streamlining user management and reducing the potential for human error.
+This script replaces the manual use of commands like useradd, passwd, and usermod, streamlining user management and reducing the potential for human error.

 ## Program User Operation